bernardcosta/Kyoko/README.md

 # Kyoko

-Kyoko is an AI telegram bot based on open source LLM models.
+Kyoko is your local AI telegram bot based on open source LLM models.
+It a fully self-hosted model and bot.

 ## setup